Korean DMZ Conflict

 Counterinsurgency operations

 During 1966 and into 1967, there was no coordinated counterinsurgency plan in South Korea.
 Infiltrations were dealt with on an ad hoc basis by the ROKA, National Police, Army counter-intelligence units and the KCIA usually depending on the estimate of the threat and whichever units happened to be nearby.
-President Park was reluctant to raise and arm a civilian militia as he did not fully trust the loyalty of the populace to his government.
+Park was reluctant to raise and arm a civilian militia as he did not fully trust the loyalty of the populace to his government.

-General Bonesteel regarded counterinsurgency as entirely an internal responsibility for the South Korean Government.
+Bonesteel regarded counterinsurgency as entirely an internal responsibility for the South Korean Government.
 While he provided some material support including his helicopters and several Special Forces A-Teams from the 1st Special Forces Group on Okinawa to train the ROKA and the newly formed Combat Police in counterinsurgency tactics, he declined to take responsibility for counterinsurgency operations.

 By late 1967 it was clear that the North Koreans were attempting to develop a full-scale insurgency in the South with strongholds in the Taebaek Mountains and around Jirisan mountain.
-President Park, in consultation with General Bonesteel, developed a counterinsurgency strategy in the form of Presidential Instruction #18.
+Park in consultation with Bonesteel, developed a counterinsurgency strategy in the form of Presidential Instruction #18.
 The instruction established a national coordinating council with clear chains of command for all classes of incidents ranging from individual agent sightings to province-level unrest.
 Eight (later ten) new ROKA counter-infiltration battalions were to be formed, together with further expansion of the Combat Police.[1]: 57–59

 January 1968